Artane, Dublin: The Stardust

 The Stardust was a popular nightclub located near the Artane end of Kilmore Road leading from Artane to Coolock.
 In the early hours of 14 February 1981, a fire took place at a disco.
 Forty-eight people lost their lives and 214 were injured.
 More than 800 people had attended the disco that night.
 The site of the disaster is today a business park which houses (amongst other things) a pub, opposite Artane Castle Shopping Centre.
 On the site was originally the factory of Scotts Foods, making jams and jarred vegetables.

 On 14 November 2008, a second fire occurred at the same site as the Stardust, which had been used as a children's play centre.
 However, no one was in the building at the time, and there were no injuries.
 Once the fire was put out, firefighters found cancer-causing asbestos hanging from the roof.

 Amenities

-Retail facilities in the Artane area include several shops on the Malahide Road, as well as the Artane Castle Shopping Centre, which is anchored by Tesco.
+Retail facilities in the Artane area include several shops on the Malahide Road, as well as the Artaine Castle Shopping Centre, which is anchored by Tesco.
 Butterly Business Park holds a Lidl, a Mr Price and a number of other retailers.